-Spurned again by Trump, House panel to meet with or without McGahn
+Rebuffed by Trump, House panel to meet with or without ex-White House lawyer

-WASHINGTON (Reuters) - Amid growing talk on Capitol Hill of impeaching President Donald Trump, the House of Representatives committee where such an effort would begin plans to hold a hearing on Tuesday with or without testimony from Don McGahn, the White House’s former top lawyer.
+WASHINGTON (Reuters) - Amid growing talk in Congress of impeaching President Donald Trump, the Democratic-led House of Representatives committee where such an effort would was set to hold a hearing on Tuesday with or without testimony from Don McGahn, the White House’s former top lawyer.

 McGahn, who left his post in October, was told by the Trump administration on Monday to disregard a House Judiciary Committee subpoena demanding that he appear at the hearing to discuss the Russian election meddling investigation.

+In Special Counsel Robert Mueller’s Russia report, McGahn was a key witness regarding possible obstruction of justice by the Republican president.
+Career prosecutors who are not involved in the case have said that the report contained strong evidence that Trump committed a crime when he pressured McGahn to fire Mueller and later urged him to lie about the episode.

-The Department of Justice issued a legal opinion saying McGahn did not need to appear, and late on Monday, McGahn’s lawyer, William Burck, wrote that his client would not testify before the committee unless the judiciary panel reached an agreement with the White House.
+The Justice Department issued a legal opinion saying McGahn did not need to appear.
+Late on Monday, McGahn’s lawyer, William Burck, wrote that his client would not testify before the committee unless the panel reached an agreement with the White House.

 The committee’s Democratic chairman, Jerrold Nadler, made clear the hearing would go ahead regardless.

+In a letter sent to McGahn late on Monday, Nadler told him he will “risk serious consequences” if he fails to show up to testify.

+“Should you fail to do so, the committee is prepared to use all enforcement mechanisms at its disposal,” Nadler wrote.

-The White House’s open defiance of the committee follows a pattern of determined stonewalling of numerous congressional inquiries into Trump and his turbulent presidency.
+The White House’s open defiance of the committee follows a pattern of stonewalling of numerous congressional inquiries into Trump and his turbulent presidency.

 Trump and most fellow Republicans in Congress dismiss the inquiries as political harassment ahead of the 2020 elections.
 However, House Republican Justin Amash, a frequent Trump critic and outspoken Michigan conservative, said over the weekend that the president “has engaged in impeachable conduct.”

-Counter-punching in his usual style, Trump told reporters late on Monday outside the White House that Amash is “a loser.”
+Trump told reporters late on Monday outside the White House that Amash is “a loser.”

 On another front, in a legal setback for Trump, a U.S. judge on Monday ruled against him in a case involving another House panel.
 The House Oversight Committee has subpoenaed Trump’s financial records from his long-time accounting firm Mazars LLP.